For Children, Teens, and Parents

 Chronic illness is tough at any age, but it’s especially tough for kids and teens.
 Your child may feel very alone among their peers since most kids can’t relate to them.
 While everyone else is off having fun, they’re probably worrying about how they’ll manage their next flareup and whether or not they’ll be judged for it.

 Over time, this could lead to shame and embarrassment.
-Your child might neglect their own needs in public (e.g., refusing to follow a special diet or take their medication) rather than risk being seen as weird or different.
+Your child might neglect their own needs, especially in public (e.g., refusing to follow a special diet or take their medication) rather than risk standing out and being perceived as different.
 Their anxiety could cause adherence issues and prevent them from sticking to a treatment regimen.

 Smiling latinx boy playing card game on bed with his mother